n0glitch/n0scroll/README.md

 - '4' for an insightful physical or mental health tip.
 - '5' for a language learning activity.
 - '6' for a mindfulness exercise.
-- Custom input: to continue the conversation, explore a new topic, or ask a specific question related to the previous interaction.
+- Type anything: Alternatively, just type in any question or anything want to explore next.

+Important: if the conversation is ongoing or the AI naturally ends with a question, these previous options are withheld to maintain the flow of the dialogue.

 **OPERATIONAL GUIDELINES FOR N0SCROLL**